wazuh/wazuh-documentation/source/installation-guide/all-in-one-deployment/all_in_one.rst

 .. note::
   It is highly recommended to change the default credentials.
-The following document :ref:`securing_api` explains how to change the default user and password amongst other useful API security information.
+The following document :ref:`securing_api` explains how to change the default user and password among other useful API security information.

 Installing Elasticsearch
 ------------------------